Marseille (TV series)

-Marseille is a French drama streaming television series created by Dan Franck starring Gérard Depardieu.
+Marseille is a French drama television series created by Dan Franck starring Gérard Depardieu.
 The series is the first French language original production for Netflix, which ordered the project to series on 10 July 2015.
 The eight-episode first season premiered worldwide on Netflix on 5 May 2016.
 A second season was ordered on 6 June 2016.
 Production for the second season commenced on 18 April 2017.
 The second season debuted in February 2018.
 Netflix cancelled the show after 2 seasons.
+Depardieu's character was inspired by the longtime Marseille mayor Jean-Claude Gaudin, who dubbed the character "the other mayor".

 Plot

-After 20 years as mayor of Marseille, Robert Taro (Depardieu) enters into a war of succession with his former protégé turned rival Lucas Barres (Benoît Magimel).
+After two decades as mayor of Marseille, Robert Taro (Depardieu) enters into a war of succession with his former protégé turned rival Lucas Barres (Benoît Magimel).
 Both men are members of the "UPM" party, based on the centre-right UMP (Union for a Popular Movement).
 A betrayal ignites a bitter war between a master politician and his hungry young protégé in this sweeping tale of corruption, seduction and revenge.
 Then, the battle for the heart of Marseille heats up as right-wing nationalists gain power and a shadowy conspiracy targets the city's beloved football team.